Industry and startups

 A more general problem

-The women's health challenges I was working on at Velmio relate to a broader issue in health and medicine - solutions designed for a general patient population often fail to meet the needs of specific groups, like women.
-This is why precision medicine has emerged as a promising direction for biomedical research in recent years.
-Precision medicine aims to determine optimal diagnostic and therapeutic strategies for each individual patient by taking into account their unique genetic, environment and lifestyle factors.
+The women's health challenges I was working on at Velmio relate to a broader issue in health and medicine - solutions designed for a general patient population often fail to meet the needs of specific patient groups.
+This realization aligns with the rising interest in personalized health and precision medicine approaches across the healthcare and pharmaceutical industries.
+These approaches aim to tailor medical treatments, practices, and decisions to individual patients based on their genetic profile, lifestyle, environment, and other personal factors.

-With the emergence of large-scale health and biomedical datasets (e.g. population-wide electronic health record systems and genetics biobanks), opportunities for AI and data-driven technologies in precision medicine include:
+With the emergence of large-scale health and biomedical datasets (e.g. population-wide electronic health record systems and genetics biobanks), opportunities for AI include:

 • Advancing the fundamental understanding of biological mechanisms of disease with deep learning and other computational methods for omics data (genomics, proteomics, metabolomics, etc.)

-At scale, AI/ML technologies for precision medicine can potentially benefit many diseases and patient groups (for example, by providing AI assistance to accelerate key steps in biotech/pharma pipelines, such as clinical trials).
+At scale, AI/ML technologies for precision medicine can potentially benefit many diseases and patient groups.
 However, despite the promise, more work is needed to ensure that such AI/ML systems are fit-for-purpose.
 This is why my research has explored how to make AI/ML work better for individual patients, motivated by the types of health problems we were trying to solve at Velmio.

 References